rbakker/FancyPipe/sphinx/parallelprocessing.rst

 specified as a command line option.
-For the code it does not matter which parallelization option is chosen: for debugging you can use multi-threading or multi-processing on a laptop, and for production you can setup a distributed processing cluster.
+For the code it does not matter which parallelization option is chosen: for debugging you can use multi-threading or multi-processing on a laptop, and for production you can employ a distributed processing cluster.

 Multi-threading
 ...............